Off-Hour Work Friday, November 28 is a regular work day for contractors.

-Off-Hour Work Weather permitting, Turner Construction will be working on roofing, interior and exterior framing, stairs and site cleanup on Saturday, October 25 starting at 8 a.m.
+Weather permitting, Turner Construction will be working on roofing, interior and exterior framing, stairs and site cleanup on Saturday, November 29 starting at 8 a.m.

-Viking Hall The contractor will slab placements and the installation of fire proofing, exterior walls and masonry.
-Work on roof installation has begun.
+Viking Hall The contractor is continuing to work on the enclosure of the building.
+They will continue slab placements and the installation of fire proofing, exterior walls, masonry and roofing.
 The focus of the work is completing the envelope of the building with expectations that the building will be fully enclosed by the end of December.
 Interior work will be done throughout the winter months.

 Science Building Study The university is in the process of conducting a programmatic study for additional science facilities.
 Given the proximity to existing laboratories in Meier Hall, the vacant lot from the former library is the target location in this study.
 Payette, a leading architectural firm who is conducting the study, will perform test borings to ascertain ground conditions at this site in the coming weeks.
-Payette will also attend a SSUNAC meeting to gather neighborhood input prior to the start of the design phase.
-We will provide notification once these borings and the Payette presentation to the SSUNAC are scheduled.
+We will provide notification once these borings are scheduled.
+Payette will attend the SSUNAC meeting on January 21, 2015 to gather neighborhood input prior to the start of the design phase.

 Salem State Construction Blog Visit Salem State’s Marketing and Communications department a blog for more information or to comment on active and planned university construction projects.
 Click the following link to view the blog campusconstruction.salemstate.edu/.
 Updates on active construction projects will continue to be available at www.salemstate.edu/construction.